-Renowned for its idyllic beaches and friendly inhabitants, Thailand may seem like paradise, and the good news is that it can be – as long as expats take note of the country's most prominent safety concerns and proceed with the necessary precautions.
+Renowned for its idyllic beaches and friendly inhabitants, Thailand may seem like paradise.
+The good news is that it can be – provided expats take note of the country's most prominent safety concerns and proceed with the necessary precautions.

 Terrorism in Thailand

-The southern provinces on the border between Thailand and Malaysia have been the site of separatist violence since 2004, resulting in thousands of deaths.
+There is a high risk of terrorism in the far south of Thailand.
+The southern provinces on the border between Thailand and Malaysia have been the site of extreme separatist violence in the past.
 Foreign governments have advised against all but the most essential travel to these high-risk areas.

 Following sporadic bombings in previous years, there is also a risk of terrorism in larger cities and certain tourist areas.
-The general advice given by foreign embassies about this issue is to avoid crowded and tourist areas during high-risk terrorist alerts, and to keep a low profile.
+The general advice given by foreign embassies about this issue is to avoid crowded and tourist areas during high-risk terrorist alerts, and to keep a low profile wherever possible.

 General safety in Thailand